DipION FdSc mBANT and CNHC Registered

 This interest in both food and health was the catalyst to a career in Nutritional Therapy.
 I chose the esteemed Institute for Optimum Nutrition in London however this meant 5 years of part-time study.
 It was not an easy journey.
 Nevertheless problems with my second child led me to seek help from a local Nutritional Therapist for what transpired to be cows milk intolerance.
 The support and information I received to improve my son’s symptoms was instrumental to me completing the course and receiving my Diploma in Nutritional Therapy (DipION), which in turn I hope can enable me to support you.

-I am a member of the British Association for Applied Nutrition and Nutritional Therapy (BANT).
 This is the professional body for Nutritional Therapists and its primary function is to assist its members in attaining the highest standards of integrity, knowledge, competence and professional practice, in order to protect the client’s interests, nutritional therapy and the nutritional therapist.

-I am registered with the Complementary & Natural Healthcare Council.
 The CNHC is the UK regulator for complementary healthcare practitioners.
 Sponsored by the Department of Health, the CNHC’s key role is to enhance public protection by setting standards for registration and ensuring that all registered practitioners meet the relevant National Occupational Standards.